LaBranche & Co

 LaBranche & Co. said it signed a definitive agreement to sell its NYSE Designated Market Maker business to Barclays Capital for $25 million.
 LaBranche will still retain their NYSE Euronext NYX.N shares.

 On June 29, 2011, Cowen Group completed its acquisition of LaBranche, ending the firm's independent existence.

-Michael LaBranche is the Chairman, President and CEO of LaBranche & Co.
-Company's revenue is $345 million in 2000.
+Michael LaBranche was the Chairman, President and CEO of LaBranche.
+The company's revenue was $345 million in 2000.